myselfakash20/http-headers-analysis/README.md

 The HTTP Headers Analysis tool helps identify and analyze HTTP headers in web traffic.
 It provides insight into security vulnerabilities related to the misconfiguration or improper handling of HTTP headers, which can lead to potential risks like:

 **Cross-Site Scripting (XSS)** </br>
-**Clickjacking**
+**Clickjacking**</br>
-**Sensitive Information Disclosure**
+**Sensitive Information Disclosure**</br>

 This tool can detect issues such as missing security headers, misconfigured CORS policies, and server information leakage.
-The tool offers both:
+The tool offers both:</br>

-Command-Line Interface (CLI) via http_headers_analysis.py Web-Based Dashboard via dashboard.py
+Command-Line Interface (CLI) via http_headers_analysis.py</br>
+Web-Based Dashboard via dashboard.py</br>

-**🔥 How It Helps in Cybersecurity**
+**🔥 How It Helps in Cybersecurity**</br>

 HTTP headers play a critical role in the security of web applications.
 By analyzing them, security analysts can spot misconfigurations and vulnerabilities.
-Some key benefits of this tool are:
+Some key benefits of this tool are:</br>

-Detect Missing Headers: Identify missing headers like Content Security Policy (CSP), X-Content-Type-Options, and X-XSS-Protection, which are crucial for security.
+Detect Missing Headers: Identify missing headers like Content Security Policy (CSP), X-Content-Type-Options, and X-XSS-Protection, which are crucial for security.</br>
-Spot Misconfigured CORS Headers: Detect overly permissive CORS headers that could allow unauthorized data sharing.
+Spot Misconfigured CORS Headers: Detect overly permissive CORS headers that could allow unauthorized data sharing.</br>
-Expose Security Issues: Reveal server information, framework details, and other sensitive information that could be exploited by attackers.
+Expose Security Issues: Reveal server information, framework details, and other sensitive information that could be exploited by attackers.</br>
-💰 How It Helps in Bug Bounty
+**💰 How It Helps in Bug Bounty**</br>
 This tool can help bug bounty hunters find vulnerabilities related to misconfigured HTTP headers, a common issue in bounty programs.
-Key benefits:
+Key benefits:</br>

-Find Vulnerabilities Faster: Automate header scanning and reduce manual work.
+Find Vulnerabilities Faster: Automate header scanning and reduce manual work.</br>
-Focus on Important Headers: Identify weak headers and prioritize what to report.
+Focus on Important Headers: Identify weak headers and prioritize what to report.</br>
-Professional Reports: Generate CSV/JSON reports for submission to bounty platforms.
+Professional Reports: Generate CSV/JSON reports for submission to bounty platforms.</br>

 ***📦 Installation***